VA Benefits: Providing Evidence of a link between your PTSD and an in-service stressor.

 How much evidence of a link do you need?
 The legal standard is that the evidence must be in “equipoise”.
 Evidence is in equipoise if there is an equal amount of evidence on either side of a particular argument.
 All you need to provide is enough evidence to show that the in-service event that caused your PTSD was a “contributing factor” to the PTSD.
 As long as your medical report properly describes the symptomatology of your PTSD, adequately describes the stressor event, conforms to the DSM-IV, and acknowledges and reconciles reports that support a mental disorder other than PTSD, then you probably have enough evidence to show the third element of your claim.

-If you have any questions about whether your medical evidence adequately proves a linkage between your current diagnosis of PTSD and in-service stressor, you should consult with a VA Benefits Attorney or a Veteran’s Service Organization.
-The Attig Law Firm, PLLC, offers free 1/2 hour consultations to veterans seeking representation for their claim for disability benefits to the VA.
+If you have any questions about whether your medical evidence adequately proves a linkage between your current diagnosis of PTSD and in-service stressor, you should consult with a VA Benefits Attorney.